Imposter syndrome: The hidden affliction of the high-achieving woman.

-Think of impostor syndrome as a built-in self-protection system.
+Think of imposter syndrome as a built-in self-protection system.
 It wants to protect you from failing.
 It does this by planting seeds of doubt in your mind, hoping that you will believe it.

 Consider this: If you’ve always done only what you know you can, trying something new carries with it an inherent risk of failure.
 Your inner critic wants to avoid failing at all costs, so it sabotages you by putting scary messages in your head.

-When your inner impostor is so strong that you actually avoid things — things you want to do, things you’ve dreamed of doing, things that would be amazing opportunities for you — in the name of “playing it safe,” you let the impostor win.
+When your inner imposter is so strong that you actually avoid things — things you want to do, things you’ve dreamed of doing, things that would be amazing opportunities for you — in the name of “playing it safe,” you let it win.

-Eventually, over time, you will start to notice the messages as they arise and learn to differentiate the voice of your intuition (i.e., the real you) and your inner impostor (i.e., the fearful one who wants to protect you.)
+Eventually, over time, you will start to notice the messages as they arise and learn to differentiate the voice of your intuition (i.e., the real you) from the voice of your inner imposter (i.e., the fearful one who wants to protect you.)

-Your inner impostor will never go away entirely.
-It’s likely to rear its ugly head whenever you are faced with a new challenge.
+Even if you conquer it once, it’s possible that it will never go away entirely.
+Imposter syndrome is likely to rear its ugly head whenever you are faced with a new challenge.
 So you might as well make friends with it.

-You can do this by creating awareness.
-When you hear the voices of doubt and fear, acknowledge that it’s the voice of your impostor.
+You can start by creating awareness.
+When you hear the voices of doubt and fear, acknowledge that it’s the voice of your imposter.
 Recognize that it shows up when you are on the verge of something big.
 Know that it is trying to protect you.
 But also know that it is your choice how you respond.

-When your inner impostor shows up, ready yourself to deal with it, so you can make the right decision and move on with your life.
+When your inner impostor shows up, be ready to manage it, so it doesn’t make your decisions for you.

-Here are 7 ways to break free from impostor syndrome:
+Here are 7 ways to coach your imposter syndrome:

 1. Notice.
 First, identify which areas of your life your impostor is showing up for you.
 Are you constantly looking for external validation that you “belong”?
 Procrastinating on something for fear of it not being perfect?
 Holding yourself back from new opportunities or challenges because you feel like a fraud?
 Choosing not to share your true feelings or beliefs out of fear?
-Recognize the messages that are showing up for you and what it really means.
+Recognize how it’s showing up for you, personally.

 2. Be kind to yourself.
-Just because you notice the voice of your impostor doesn’t mean that you have to have a reaction about it.
-Think of it as something that everyone deals with from time to time.
+Just because you notice the voice of your impostor doesn’t mean that you have to listen.
 Know that by virtue of having this affliction, you are most likely a high-achiever who has accomplished quite a lot!
 Instead of beating yourself up about it, know that it’s just trying to protect you.
-Recognize that it’s likely showing up because you are embarking on something that is very important.
+Recognize that your imposter syndrome is showing up because you are embarking on something that is important.
 The more important something is, the more likely we are to want to protect it and shield it from potential failures.

-3. Question the voices.
+3. Question the voice.
 When you start to hear the critical messages spin in your mind, stop and observe them.
 Then start to question those messages.
-What is your inner impostor telling you?
+What is your inner imposter telling you?
 “I could never do that.”
 “I will fail at this.”
 “I’m not as good as so-and-so.”
 When you hear this kind of internal dialogue, start questioning it instead of automatically believing it.
-Ask yourself, “How true is this really?” and “What could be another way to look at this?”
+Ask yourself, “How true is this really?” and “What could be another way of looking at this?”

 4. Change your inner dialogue.
-After you’ve started questioning the voices, the next step is to change your the messages.
-Consider your response to the voices in your head, and to replace them, come up with words that support you rather than drag you down.
-For example, when you hear “I’m a fraud,” you can reassure yourself, “I’m here because I belong here.”
+After you’ve started questioning the voices, the next step is to change the thought.
+Replace the impostery thoughts with thoughts that support you rather than drag you down.
+For example, when you hear “I’m a fraud,” you can reassure yourself, “I’m here because I belong.”
 When you think, “What if it doesn’t work?” replace it “What if it does?”
 Rephrase these into statements that you actually believe and that you feel good about.

 5. Give yourself permission to do your best and let that be enough.
 Letting go of perfection is hard, but it is also freeing when you are able to let yourself off the hook and know you are enough.
-Instead of worrying about “failure” as the end-all-be-all, think of it failure an opportunity to experiment and learn.
+Instead of thinking of failure as the end-all-be-all, think of it as an opportunity to learn and grow.
 Give yourself permission to try new things, no matter how they might work out.

-7. Think of fear as an indicator of what you must do.
-Instead of thinking of the impostor voices as red flags or stop signs, think of the voices as green lights showing you the next thing you need to do.
+7. Think of imposter syndrome as an indicator of what you must do.
+Instead of thinking of the inner critic as a red flag or stop sign, think of it as green light showing you where to go.
 If you’re terrified of being found out or discovered, take the chance to show up, confront the fear, and prove to yourself you can handle it.

 We ask ourselves, ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are you not to be?
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 As we let our own light shine, we unconsciously give other people permission to do the same.

-So make a commitment to shine your light, in spite of your inner impostor’s warnings not to.
-Make a conscious choice to go in the direction of your dreams, despite the fear of failure.
+So make a commitment to shine your light, in spite of your inner imposter’s warning.
+Make a conscious choice to go in the direction of your dreams, despite the fear.
 Think of life as an experiment rather a win-lose game.
 You only learn and achieve new levels of success by expanding yourself.
-Each time we confront expansion, we encounter the impostor, and must choose how we will deal with it.
+Each time we expand beyond our comfort zone, we’ll encounter the imposter, and must choose how we will deal with it.